 Finding the perfect mountaineering boot can be tricky.
 Depending on your objectives, the shape of your foot, and your budget, the search for the ideal boot can take some digging.
-Here we have compared the top women's models on the market.
-There are currently only unisex versions of double boots and super-gaiter boots, so if you are a woman who is interested in those warmer styles of boots, read our Men's Mountaineering Boot Review for even more possibilities.
+In this review, we have compared the top women's models on the market and included some common unisex boots, tested from a female perspective.

-such as the Salewa Pro Gaiter.
+For even more protection from wetness, check out the unisex versions of super-gaiter boots, such as the La Sportiva Batura.
 These types of boots have a permanently attached outer gaiter which adds a second layer of protection to the boot.
 Additionally, the laces usually stay dry by being safely tucked under the gaiter with a waterproof zipper.